 Defining the process of SEO and it’s many steps

 If you do not craft your website with SEO in mind to begin with – say you designed it or had it designed a decade ago – applying basic to advanced on-page techniques later can be a bit more difficult.

-What people commonly describe as SEO is really just the tip of the iceberg, which I suppose, you could argue sort of begins with “…sprinkling a couple of keywords into a site here and there” lol!
+What people commonly describe as SEO is really just the tip of the iceberg, which I suppose, you could argue sort of begins with “…sprinkling in a couple of keywords into a site here and there”….but not exactly.